philhoonoh/philhoonoh.github.io/_pages/about.md

 3. Hallucination (Confabulation)
    - No definitive solutions have been found yet
-   - Some potential remedies include prompting, ICT (In-Context Learning), and the utilization of external knowledge sources.
+   - Some potential remedies include prompting, ICL (In-Context Learning), and the utilization of external knowledge sources.
    - How might we effectively resolve this problem?

 ---